grantcurell/grantcurell.github.io/docs/PowerScale - Configure with Kubernetes (Incomplete)/README.md

 ### Flannel Issues

-Warning: Sassy commentary ahead.

-I haven't built K8s from scratch since 2017 and I'm glad to see that getting flannel to work is still a huge mess.
-With that said, here's how to go about troubleshooting it when it inevitably fails.
-(Seriously, it has been 7 years, how is it still this bad?)

-#### Rancher Woes

 My rancher install failed with no output from the installer.
 You can manually pull the logs by examining the rancher pod with `kubectl logs -n cattle-system rancher-64cf6ddd96-2x2ms`